YottaDB/YDBDoc/AdminOpsGuide/about.rst

 Database Integrity
 ------------------

 YottaDB tools verify and maintain database integrity.
-As described in `Chapter 11: “Maintaining Database Integrity” <./integrity.html>`_, database integrity refers to a state of logical and physical consistency in the database when all of the globals and pointers are correct, thereby making all data accessible.
+As described in `Chapter 11: "Maintaining Database Integrity" <./integrity.html>`_, database integrity refers to a state of logical and physical consistency in the database when all of the globals and pointers are correct, thereby making all data accessible.
 Chapter 11 describes how to use the MUPIP INTEG command and the DSE utility to detect and repair integrity problems, and supplies procedures for avoiding such problems.

 --------------------------
 Interprocess Communication
 --------------------------

 YottaDB uses UNIX Interprocess Communication (IPC) resources to coordinate access to the database.
 Additionally, YottaDB includes a daemon process gtmsecshr that implements process wake-up for M locks and clean-up of IPC resources after certain types of abnormal process termination.
-See `Appendix A: “YottaDB's IPC Resource Usage” <./ipcresource.html>`_ for more information.
+See `Appendix A: "YottaDB's IPC Resource Usage" <./ipcresource.html>`_ for more information.

 .. raw:: html